Louise Chawla

-Louise Chawla is a Professor emerita in the College of Architecture and Planning at the University of Colorado, where she is a member of the Executive Committee of the Children Youth and Environments Center for Research and Design and co-editor of the Children Youth and Environments Journal.
+Louise Chawla is a Professor emerita in the College of Architecture and Planning at the University of Colorado.

 Louise Chawla's interest in children's informal learning in their communities led her to a master's degree in education and child development from Bryn Mawr College and a doctorate in environmental psychology from the City University of New York.
 She has written on children and nature, children in cities, and the development of environmental activism.
 Her publications include the books In the First Country of Places: Nature, Poetry and Childhood Memory, the co-authored collection Growing Up in an Urbanising World., and the co-authored Placemaking with Children and Youth, which received the 2019 Environmental Design Research Association Achievement Award.